andrewrk/genesis/README.md

 ## Status

  * Not ready for serious users yet.
- * Ability to open any format audio file and zoom and scroll around.
+ * You can open any format audio file and zoom and scroll around.
- * Ability to play a selection (supported audio backends: pulseaudio).
+ * You can play a selection (supported audio backends: pulseaudio).
- * Ability to delete sections of audio.
+ * You can delete sections of audio.
- * Ability to save as any format audio file.
+ * You can save as any format audio file.

 ![](https://s3.amazonaws.com/superjoe/temp/genesis-deb4513.png)